-Interim Suspension
+Interim Action

-The University may suspend a student for an interim period pending disciplinary proceedings or medical evaluation.
-This interim suspension will become effective immediately without prior notice whenever there is evidence that the continued presence of the student on the University campus poses a substantial threat to him or herself or to others or to the stability and continuance of normal University functions.
-A student suspended on an interim basis shall be given an opportunity to appear personally before a designated student affairs official within five business days from the effective date of the interim suspension in order to discuss the following issues only:
+The University may order a Student be immediately excluded from classes, University Premises (including University Housing), or denied privileges and ability to participate in activities pending disciplinary proceedings or medical evaluation.
+This interim action will become effective immediately without prior notice whenever there is evidence that the continued presence of the student on the University campus poses a substantial threat to him or herself or to others or to the stability and continuance of regular University functions.
+A student suspended on an interim basis may be given an opportunity to appear personally before a designated Student Life official, depending on the circumstances of the incident.
+Regardless of whether the student appears personally to appeal an interim suspension or in writing, the appeal must be based on one or both of the following:

-- 1. The reliability of the information regarding the student's conduct, including the matter of his or her identity; - 2.
-Whether the conduct and surrounding circumstances reasonably indicate that the continued presence of the student on the University campus poses a substantial threat to him or herself or to others or to the stability and continuance of normal University functions.
-Should it be determined that the student no longer poses a threat, his/her interim suspension may be lifted.
-If a threat is determined to exist, the student will be required to remain off campus until such time as a hearing on the charges placed against him or her are held.
-If a student is suspended on an interim basis, and is later found not responsible for charges, or if he/she receives a sanction of less than suspension from the University, every effort will be made to allow the student to make up any work missed during his/her suspension.
+- 1. The reliability of the information regarding the student's conduct, including the matter of his or her identity; - Whether the conduct and surrounding circumstances reasonably indicate that the continued presence of the student on the University campus poses a substantial threat to him or herself or to others or to the stability and continuance of regular University functions.
+Should it be determined that the student no longer poses a threat, or the surrounding circumstances are no longer present, the interim suspension may be lifted.
+If a threat is determined to exist, the student will be required to remain off campus until a hearing on the charges placed against him or her are held.
+If a student is suspended on an interim basis and is later found not responsible for the charges, or if he/she receives a sanction of less than suspension from the University, every reasonable effort will be made to allow the student to make up any work missed during his/her suspension.
+Interim suspension typically includes a "no trespass" order issued by Campus Police, which if violated, could result in further disciplinary action by the University.
+The University "no trespass" order prohibits a student's presence at any University property or facility, including classrooms, campus housing and surrounding areas, and from attending campus activities.
+Coursework during the interim suspension is at the discretion of the faculty member and accommodations for missed coursework and attendance is limited to up to four weeks.
+Students out of classes for more than four weeks will receive either a withdrawal or an incomplete grade as determined by the instructor.
+No passing grade will be issued while the interim suspension is in place.
+This policy applies to all classes, including online classes.